peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Algorithms_for_Specific_Functions_of___lambda></a>
 ### Algorithms for Specific Functions of _&lambda;_

-This section describes algorithms for specific functions, especially when they have a more convenient simulation than the general-purpose algorithms given earlier.
+This section and the next one describe algorithms for specific functions, especially when they have a more convenient simulation than the general-purpose algorithms given earlier.
 They can be grouped as follows:

 - Functions involving the exponential function exp(_x_).
 - Rational functions of several variables.